qzshiyongjie/gitbook/gitbook-apishi-yong.md

 {% method %}
 ## Simple method

-{% sample lang="js" %}
+{% sample lang="request" %}
-This text will only appear for JavaScript.
+This text will only appear for request.

-{% sample lang="go" %}
+{% sample lang="response" %}
-This text will only appear for Go.
+This text will only appear for response.

 {% common %}
 This will appear for both JavaScript and Go.